StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 #### Events

-When the Splunk events Agent check is configured, events will be retrieved from the configured Splunk saved search or searches.
+When the Splunk events Agent check is configured, events will be retrieved from the configured Splunk saved searches.
 Events retrieved from splunk are available in StackState as a log telemetry stream in the `stackstate-generic-events` data source.
 This can be [mapped to associated components](/use/health-state-and-event-notifications/add-telemetry-to-element.md).

 For details on how to configure the events retrieved, see the [Splunk events check configuration](/stackpacks/integrations/splunk/splunk_events.md).

 #### Metrics

-When the Splunk metrics Agent check is configured, metrics will be retrieved from the configured Splunk saved search or searches.
+When the Splunk metrics Agent check is configured, metrics will be retrieved from the configured Splunk saved searches.
 One metric can be retrieved from each saved search.
 Metrics retrieved from splunk are available in StackState as a metrics telemetry stream in the `stackstate-metrics` data source.
 This can be [mapped to associated components](/use/health-state-and-event-notifications/add-telemetry-to-element.md).

 For details on how to configure the metrics retrieved, see the [Splunk metrics check configuration](/stackpacks/integrations/splunk/splunk_metrics.md).

 #### Topology

-When the Splunk Topology StackPack is installed, and the Splunk topology Agent check is configured, topology will be retrieved from the configured Splunk saved search or searches.
+When the Splunk StackPack is installed and a Splunk topology Agent check is configured, topology will be retrieved from the configured Splunk saved searches.

 For details on how to configure the components and relations retrieved, see: